Frequently Asked Questions (FAQ)

 Fees vary for our Guardian Angel and Ambassador pets.

-Cats - Adoption fee includes spay/neuter surgery, first set of vaccinations, microchip, de-wormer, flea prevention, complimentary wellness exam (within 5 days of adoption) and follow-up care (within 14 days of adoption) at any VCA Animal Hospital, and 30 days of 24PetWatch Pet Insurance.Is there any limit on the number of animals I can adopt?
+Cats – Adoption fee includes spay/neuter surgery, first set of vaccinations, microchip, de-wormer, flea prevention, complimentary wellness exam and follow-up care (within 14 days of adoption) at any VCA Animal Hospital.

-Due to the fact that we do not euthanize for space we ask that you call and make an appointment to bring the animal in.
+Due to the fact that we do not euthanize for space we ask that you email and make an appointment to bring the animal in.
 See our receiving info on how to proceed.

 Please see our receiving info on how to proceed!
 Also, you might want to take a look at our lost/found information.

-Low-cost spay/neuter surgeries are performed by the SAHS surgery team and performed at two locations: the SAHS at 4804 Fredericksburg Rd and the Brooks Spay/Neuter Clinic at 8034 City Base Landing.
-Please choose a location to schedule your pet’s appointment.
+Low-cost spay/neuter surgeries are performed by the SAHS surgery team and performed at the SAHS, 4804 Fredericksburg Rd.
 Please read through our spay/neuter information.

-Yes, we offer them at both the SAHS at 4804 Fredericksburg Rd and the Brooks Spay/Neuter Clinic at 8034 City Base Landing!
+Yes, we offer them at the SAHS at 4804 Fredericksburg Rd!
 For hours of operation and services provided please see our Wellness Clinic info.

 Yes.
 A no kill shelter saves both healthy and treatable dogs and cats with euthanasia reserved only for unhealthy and untreatable animals.
-We have a 98.73% save rate.
+We have a 96.8% save rate (2023).

 As a local nonprofit, we are not affiliated with the Humane Society of the United States (HSUS).
 We do not receive funding from the federal government, the HSUS, or the American Society for the Prevention of Cruelty to Animals (ASPCA).